TurboGears/tg2docs/docs/turbogears/widgets_forms.rst

 the *MovieForm* and if it doesn't pass validation will be redirected to the *index* method where the form will display an error for each field not passing validation.

+.. note:: TurboGears keeps track of the form that failed validation
+          when running the ``error_handler``, so if we display that form during the ``error_handler`` it will automatically display the validation error messages, nothing particular is required to show errors apart displaying the form after validation failed.

 More about TurboGears support for validation is available inside the :ref:`validation` page.